Introduction to the Observatories on Mauna Kea

 The Big Island of Hawaii is known for many things: amazing waterfalls, stunning beaches, and outdoor adventures like you’ve never experienced.
 But atop the island’s highest mountain, leading scientists from around the world have been conducting crucial research into the stars, the origins of the universe, and tracking unknown objects in the night sky.
 More than 11 countries, non-profit institutions, and scientific cooperatives have established, funded, and maintained 13 telescopes atop Mauna Kea’s arid summit, which is uniquely suited for ground-based astronomy.

-While visitors aren’t typically permitted to explore and experience the observatories, there is a free stargazing tour at the mountain’s visitors center, but for those interested in the nitty-gritty details of the work these organizations are doing atop the Big Island’s crown, read on for more details on all thirteen observatories:
+For those interested in the work these organizations are doing atop the Big Island’s crown, read on for more details on the observatories:

 Optical/Infrared Telescopes